 When it comes to utilising paid advertising for your business, there are numerous ad sizes that are best for different spaces.
 We know you don’t have the time or energy to memorize all the ad sizes, so we’re here to help!
-In this blog, we are going to cover Google display ad sizes and give you some tips when it comes to display ads.
+In this blog, we are going to cover Google display ads and sizes and give you some tips when it comes to Google display ads.

 First, let’s define what display ads are and the purpose behind them.
 Display ads are ads that appear when consumers are visiting their favorite websites, checking their Gmail account or using apps on their phone.
 These targeted ads allow you to reach relevant audiences where they are searching.

-Targeted ads are flexible to your needs, which makes them extremely valuable to businesses of all types.
-While the flexibility is nice, there are some best practices you should follow when it comes to display ads.
-Here are some of the most common display ad sizes that you should consider using for desktop:
+Targeted Google display ads are flexible to your needs, which makes them extremely valuable to businesses of all types.
+While the flexibility is nice, there are some best practices you should follow when it comes to displaying ads.
+Here are some of the most common Google display ad sizes that you should consider using for desktop:

 - 250×250 – Square